organisciak/dissertation/document/1_intro.md

 ### Relevance in Information Science
 Information science deals with many information objects, giving crowdsourcing considerable potential as a tool for item description.
 By collecting human judgments about the quality of information...

-### Relevance in Information Retrieval

-The primary audience for this dissertation is the information retrieval community.

-### Relevance to Crowdsourcing

 ## Collection time